This project is coming soon. Sign up to receive updates and be notified when this project launches.

 Kryptor is a professional FPGA development board designed with encryption in mind, and capable of offering all the functionalities of a dedicated Hardware Security Module (HSM) when running our soft-core within a single compact Intel/Altera MAX10 FPGA chip.
 Kryptor, using a verifiable HSM soft-core, brings a professional European encryption solution to the IoT developer and maker communities with an easy plug-and-play module.

-Kryptor eliminates all SW based encryption functionalities (replaced by HW based ones) and also avoids using any Operating System (OS) - reducing the options for potential surface attacks (virus’, malware injection and bug exploits).
+Kryptor replaces all SW-base encryption functionalities (now replaced by HW-based ones) and also avoids using any Operating System (OS) - reducing the options for potential surface attacks (virus’, malware injections and bug exploits).

 Both RAM and flash memory circuits are all self contained within the FPGA surface, which provides a safer architecture compared to the usage of external chips, each of which, in turn would need to be physically secured.

 One of the main strengths and competitive advantages we offer is the verifiability of the entire implementation, which makes use of well-known and proven open source encryption primitives and the adoption of open hardware.

 The security of any encryption solution cannot rely on blind trust for a certain chip manufacturer.
 Rather, trust must be earned - which is why we’re making our files available for review by completely independent third party companies for review and analysis.
 While in most commercial cases you are not allowed to access the detailed schematics of, for example, an encryption ASIC commercial chip, in our approach we want to be transparent and let independent third parties get access to all our technologies and documents to make sure there is no back-doors or hidden elements.
 We also value very much our identity and location, being a European company with the intent to design and produce as much as possible all within Europe (we also assemble and test all our boards inside the European borders).